bbarany/rapidminer-windowfunctions/README.md

 The process can be slow if the number of groups is high.
 This is especially the case when using the custom functions (row_number, rank etc.).
-The reason is that these are implemented with Groovy scripts executed many times in a loop.
+The reason is that these are implemented with Groovy scripts that will be executed many times in a loop.

 Some useful functions defined in the SQL standard are not yet implemented: percent_rank, cume_dist, ntile, lag, lead, first_value, last_value, nth_value.